 More information will be forthcoming in our newsletter.

-Parents and guests are welcome, and encouraged, to observe.
-When observing, parents and guests MUST follow Cotillion dress code.
+Parents may observe from the patio, watching through the windows and when outside the room do not need to be in cotillion attire.
+Parents are welcome, and encouraged, to observe.
 It is important to be a good role model for the children!
 White gloves are only required for chaperones, and are not necessary for observers and guests.